diantonioandrea/misura/docs/docs.md

 misura.pack(converted: quantity, targets: str = "") -> quantity
 ```

-The function `unpack` takes a `quantity` object, converted and an optional string, `targets`.
+The function `unpack` takes a `quantity` object, converted and a string, `targets`.

 * `converted: quantity` is the quantity that needs to be converted.
-* `targets: str = ""` is the string of target units, the derived units that need to be matched.
-If empty, *it packs what it can*.
+* `targets: str` is the string of target units, the derived units that need to be matched.

 Take a look at these [examples](#conversions-unpacking-and-packing-1).